 Because the July 4th holiday is reported to have so many drinking and driving collisions and fatalities, it is a great time to remind drivers that buzzed driving is drunk driving.
 There is no amount of alcohol that is “safe”.

 The legal limit for the amount of alcohol a driver can have in their blood is .08.
 Some drivers use this limit as a way to judge whether or not it is safe to get home.
 Unfortunately, a driver can still receive a DWI if they are not at .08 BAC.
 No driver should use the legal limit to determine if they are impaired.
 This is not good for your health or safety.
 A driver can still be charged with a DWI if their BAC is under the legal limit and can still be too impaired to react appropriately to the traffic around them.

 NHTSA offers a smartphone app to assist drivers in getting home safe.
 It offers simple options for getting a cab, a ride-sharing service, or a designated driver.

-The safe driving app can be downloaded on your iPhone or Android to help make it easier for you to get home safe.
+The safe driving app can be downloaded on your iPhone or Android to help make it easier for you to get home safely.
 It is best that you make plans to get home safe before you even have a drink, there are still options to ensure you do not risk your life and the lives of others.

 Drinking and driving is no way to show respect to a holiday or celebrate it.
 You can find more information and drunk driving prevention here.